rmcdonough/cop307/content/containerinsights/eks/setup.md

 ![Architecture](/images/containerinsights/cwci-eks-arch-jan31.png)

 ### Check Container Insights on the cluster
 We will start by verifying that the necessary agents have been installed properly.

-* Execute the following commands in the Cloud9 terminal provisioned as part of the workshop:
+Execute the following commands in the Cloud9 terminal provisioned as part of the workshop:

+{{% notice info %}}
-::alert[[Setup Cloud9](/installation/using_ee/_setup_cloud9) in case you did not do that already]{type="info"}
+Ensure that you have completed the [Setup Cloud9](/installation/using_ee/setup_cloud9.html) steps in case you did not do that already.
+{{% /notice %}}

-> This command creates a kubeconfig for Amazon EKS
+This command creates a kubeconfig for Amazon EKS

 ```bash
 aws eks update-kubeconfig --name PetSite
 ```

-> This command checks to make sure that the CloudWatch and FluentD agents have been installed properly.
+This command checks to make sure that the CloudWatch and FluentD agents have been installed properly.

 ```bash
 kubectl get pods -n amazon-cloudwatch